Benveniste affair: Ennis et al.

 An article published in Inflammation Research in 2004 brought new media attention to the issue with this claim:

 Following up on a study they had published in 1999 in the same journal, the researchers concluded that an effect did exist.
 Some of the researchers had not been involved in homeopathic research before, while others had, such as former Benveniste collaborator Philippe Belon, research director at the homeopathic company Boiron.
 It was Madeleine Ennis who received the most attention in the media.
 Ennis led the activities at the British lab, with other labs in Europe, running a variation of Benveniste's water memory experiments.
 Ennis states that she began the research as a skeptic, but concluded that the "results compel me to suspend my disbelief and start searching for rational explanations for our findings."

 BBC Horizon

 In 2002 BBC Horizon broadcast its failed attempt to win James Randi's $1 million prize to prove that a highly diluted substance could still have an effect.
 Prominent spokespersons on both sides of the debate were interviewed, including Benveniste.

-A report was published in 2005 on the prestigious journal of statistics Significance by the statistician Martin Bland, professor at the University of York.
+A report was published in 2005 in the statistics magazine Significance by the statistician Martin Bland, professor at the University of York.